 4. Garnish the sweet potatoes with a sprinkling of candied ginger on top, and serve.

-Recipe developed by Christopher Koetke, CEC, CCE, HAAC, vice president, Laureate International Universities Center of Excellence in Culinary Arts and the Kendall College School of Culinary Arts.
+Recipe developed by Christopher Koetke, CEC, CCE, HAAC, vice president of strategy and industry relations at Kendall College.